Updated on 2024-06-27 GMT+08:00

 Authorized Addresses/Segments

-Number of added IP addresses or IP address segments
+Number of authorized IP addresses or IP address ranges

 Operation

-The value can be Add or Delete.
-Add: Adds an authorized VPC.
-This operation configures the IP address, read/write permission, user permission, user root permission, and priority.
+Includes the Add and Deletion operations.
+Click Add to add an authorized address, including adding an authorized IP address, read/write permission, user permission, user root permission, and priority.
 For details, see Table 2.
-Delete: Deletes this VPC.
+Click Delete to remove this authorized VPC.

-6. Click on the left of the VPC name to view details about the IP addresses/segments added to this VPC.
-You can add, edit, or delete IP addresses/segments.
-In the Operation column of the target VPC, click Add.
-The Add Authorized Address/Segment dialog box is displayed.
-See Figure 2.
-Table 2 describes the parameters to be configured.
+6. Click on the left of the VPC name to view the IP addresses or IP address ranges added to this VPC.
+You can add, edit, or delete IP addresses or IP address ranges.
+Click Add in the Operation column of the VPC.
+The Add Authorized Address/Segment dialog box is displayed, as shown in Figure 2.
+Table 2 describes the parameters displayed.

 Figure 2 Adding an authorized address or segment